maderlock/jira-estimation/README.md

 - Support for both linear regression, random forest, and neural network models
 - Text embedding generation using OpenAI's API
 - Efficient data caching and incremental updates
-- Cross-validation support for model evaluation
+- Cross-validation support for all model types
 - Configurable data filtering and processing
+- Hyperparameter tuning for Random Forest models using Optuna

 ## Documentation